dptech-corp/Uni-Fold/README.md

 &nbsp;

 We evaluated Uni-Fold on PDB structures release after our training set with less than 40% template identity.
 The structures for evaluations are included in [`evaluation`](./evaluation).
 Uni-Fold enjoys similar monomer prediction accuracy and better multimer prediction accuracy compared with AlphaFold(-Multimer).
 We also benchmarked the efficiency of Uni-Fold.
-The end-to-end training speed of Uni-Fold is about 2.2 times of the official AlphaFold.
+The end-to-end training efficiency is about 2.2 times of the official AlphaFold.
 More evaluation results and details are included in our [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2022.08.04.502811).

 ![case](./img/accuracy.png)
 <center>